If you are in a hurry and just want to find out what we thought was the best baby hip seat carrier in 2020 then the Pognae No. 5 was our top pick.

 Keep Your Baby Upright

-If your baby is at a slanting position, you are forced to bend forward.
-This may give rise to further complications.
-It is always advised to keep your baby at an upright sitting position for ensuring that your back is also straight.
+It is always advised to keep your child in an upright sitting position for ensuring that your back is also straight.

 Harness Back Straps